calebj516/CodeWars/README.md

 # CodeWars
-For coding challenges from CodeWars
+My solutions to coding challenges from CodeWars are commited to this repo.